What are SG&A Expenses?

 Therefore an excessive SG&A expense leads to a decrease in EBIT.
 But these expenses are also important to carry on a day to day activities.
 Therefore a balanced amount should be spent keeping in mind the structure of the company (more fixed costs than variable costs and vice versa).

 This has been a guide to what is SG&A Expense and its definition.
-Here we discuss the list of Selling, General & Administrative Expenses along with with practical examples, its importance, and disadvantages.
+Here we discuss the list of Selling, General & Administrative Expenses along with practical examples, its importance, and disadvantages.
 You can learn more about Accounting from the following article s-